Alzheimer's Documentary Series

 Mark now provides acts of service for other people.

-Isn't that what it's all about?
+Right, isn't that what it's all about?

 It's not a sense of purpose, it is purpose.

-(light bright music) >>Who is this right here?
+(gentle music) >>Who is this right here?

-Who was that right there?
+Who is that right there?

-(chuckles) You waving at her.
+You waving at her?

-Little girl back then, who was that?
+Little girl back then, who is that?

 >>Yeah.

->>Who was that standing next to you?
+>>Who is that standing next to you, your?

 >>My sister.

-What's her name?
+>>Your sister, what's her name?

->>I am... >>What do you call her?
+>>What do you call her?

->>Carissa.
+>>Carissa >>Carissa.

 Who is that young man right there?